Hormone Replacement Therapy for Women

 It's Not “Just Your Age”

 Hot flashes, night sweats, insomnia, brain fog, anxiety, weight gain, joint pain, low libido.
 Too many women are told this is just what getting older feels like.
 It's not.
-These are symptoms of hormone deficiency — and they're treatable.
+These are symptoms of the menopause transition — and for many women, they're treatable.

 For women under 60 or within 10 years of menopause, hormone replacement therapy is the most effective treatment for these symptoms.
 The evidence supports it, major medical societies recommend it, and yet most primary care physicians either don't offer it or aren't comfortable prescribing it.
 We are.